 The Cal State IRB supports the use of reliance agreements when circumstances allow and such use would be reasonable and prudent

 .

+When a study is deemed Exempt by one of the institutions,and the collaborating institutions concur, then a reliance agreement is usually not warranted, because the study is Exempt from the Common Rule.

 Prior to collecting human subject research data, each Principal Investigator (PI) must notify their institution of their research and data collection plans and follow the institution’s human subject research policy, which usually entails submitting a full IRB protocol for review.